 - No Deal: The National Institute of Economic and Social Research (NIESR) predicts that a ‘No Deal’ Brexit will have an immediate negative effect on the UK economy, potentially causing a large shrink in UK GDP.

-- White Paper: A Brexit along the lines of the UK Government’s White Paper is predicted to lead to a smaller negative impact on the UK economy following Brexit.
+- Withdrawal Agreement: A managed Brexit is predicted to lead to a smaller negative impact on the UK economy following withdrawl

 Trade relationships with EU and non-EU countries